davidben/tls-trust-expressions/draft-ietf-tls-trust-anchor-ids.md

     tls-trust-anchors=32473.1,32473.2.1,32473.2.2 )
 ~~~

 The wire format of the SvcParamValue would be the 17 octets below.
-In the example, the octets comprising each trust anchor identifier are placed on separate lines for clarity
+In the example, the octets comprising each trust anchor ID are placed on separate lines for clarity

 ~~~
 0x04, 0x81, 0xfd, 0x59, 0x01,